TheShakhestudium/TheShakhestudium/_pages/en/about.md

 ---
-layout: default
-title: "About"
 lang: en
+title: About
-permalink: /about/
+permalink: /en/about/
+layout: page
 ---

 # About THESHAKHESTUDIUM